richardnklv/richardnklv/README.md

 # Welcome!
 My name is Richard Nikolov 👋

-I'm currently diving into the world of software development and engineering, with a focus on honing my skills in Java and Python.
-I'm open to collaboration opportunities, including internships, job offers, and start-up ventures.
+I'm currently diving into the world of software development and entrepreneurship, with a focus on honing my skills in Java and Python.
+I'm open to collaboration opportunities, including internships, job offers, start-up ventures, anything you find interesting, or if you just want to have a conversation with me.

 ### 🚀 Coding Journey: